yanosz/wireguard-rest/README.md

 # Wireguard Rest

+**Note: This branch is meant for Debian 10 / buster.**

-This rails application implements a webserivce (REST) API for wireguard --- similar to (Mullvad's)[https://www.mullvad.net/guides/wireguard-and-mullvad-vpn/].
+This rails application implements a webserivce (REST) API for wireguard --- similar to Mullvad's (https://www.mullvad.net/guides/wireguard-and-mullvad-vpn/).

 It allows users --- identified by there account number --- to manage wireguard public keys.
 In return, it generates network configuration just like Mullvad.

-This application does not implement any busy logic - it is uses in the Freifunk KBU network in order to provide a tinkering alternative to mullvad within the (Freifunk KBU)[https://kbu.freifunk.net] network.
+This application does not implement any busy logic - it is uses in the Freifunk KBU network in order to provide a tinkering alternative to mullvad within the Freifunk KBU (https://kbu.freifunk.net) network.

 This application provides CRUD functionality for public keys.
 When running on wireguard-VPN-servers, it may be used as a backend service, being called from frontend endpoints (registration portal, etc.).